Dodgers' Trevor Bauer under investigation over alleged assault of woman: report

 Jon Fetterolf, an attorney for Bauer, denied the allegations in a statement to ESPN.

+The Dodgers said they heard about the allegations earlier Tuesday and contacted Major League Baseball.

+"The Dodgers were made aware of the allegations against Trevor Bauer late this afternoon and immediately contacted Major League Baseball, which will be handling this matter.
+The Dodgers take any allegations of this nature very seriously, but will have no further comment at this time," the team said in a statement to Fox News.

-The Dodgers nor Major League Baseball immediately responded to Fox News’ request for comment.
+Major League Baseball didn't immediately respond to Fox News’ request for comment.

 CLICK HERE TO GET THE FOX NEWS APP